Pabuji Ki Phad: Phad painters

 The Phads or Pars are painted by professional painters called citero.
-Well known professional painters are known by the clan name 'Josi' of the Chipa caste.
+Well known professional painters are known by the clan name 'Josi' of the Chhipa caste.
 Their expertise is in textile-printing and they operate from their traditional towns of Shahpura and Bhilwara in Bhilwara district of Rajasthan.
 There are at least seventeen or eighteen painters involved in painting this art form.
 However, Shree Lal Joshi and Shanti Lal Joshi are the most noted artists of the phad painting, who are known for their innovations and creativity.
 Bhopas also say that the painting made by Shree Lal Joshi have "the powers to exorcise any spirit...once the Phad was complete and the eyes of the hero were painted in, neither the artist nor the Bhopa regarded it as a piece of art.
 Instead it instantly became a mobile temple: as Pabuji's devotees were semi-nomadic herders, his temple -the Phad visited the worshippers rather than the other way round."